When you register a trademark in a particular goods or services class, you’re claiming sole ownership over that mark’s use in your industry.

 Trademark Infringement and Social Media

-In recent years, several infringement cases have arisen from the illicit use of trademarked names and logos on social media.
+In recent years, several infringement cases have arisen from the illicit use of registered names and logos on social media.

 Unfortunately, many of the laws surrounding trademark infringement have yet to catch up to modern technology.